 - 29% of consumers will buy Halloween products online

-By now, I hope Halloween marketing has your attention.
-So, how do you benefit from this excitement, and how do you show your customers what you can do for them during the holiday season?
+Now that Halloween marketing has your attention, how do you benefit from this excitement, and how do you show your customers what you can do for them during the holiday season?

-Well, Halloween email marketing will give you the perfect opportunity to engage your audience, shower them with special offers, discounts, and incentivize them to act!
+Well, these holiday-themed emails will give you the perfect opportunity to engage your audience, shower them with special offers, discounts, and incentivize them to act!
 Let’s see how!

 How To Build An Email Marketing Strategy For Halloween

-Since Halloween and email marketing seem to be a great combo, let’s see how to structure your strategy to take advantage of it!
+Since Halloween and email marketing are a great combo, let’s see how to structure your strategy to take advantage of it:

 1. Plan Your Halloween Email Campaigns

-When you decide to boo-st your email revenue through Halloween campaigns, you first need to add it to your email marketing calendar.
+When you decide to boost your revenue through holiday campaigns, you must first add it to your email marketing calendar.

-Targeting only the 31st of October won’t be ideal both in terms of engagement and conversions.
-The best way to get more sales is to create a series of campaigns, find the best time to send them (pre-Halloween period) and give the right incentives.
+Targeting only the 31st of October won’t be ideal for engagement and conversions.
+The best way to get more sales is to create a series of holiday emails, find the best time to send them (pre-Halloween period) and give the right incentives.

-Adding your spooky campaigns into your calendar will allow you to create a consistent schedule that will convince your audience to act.
+Adding your spooky campaigns to your calendar will allow you to create a consistent schedule that will convince your audience to act.